-Summary: This post shares 5 methods to boomerang an existing video.
-Even better, if you want to add music, text, visual effects, or make other edits to level up your boomerang, you can use the beginner-friendly video editing software VideoProc Vlogger for free.
+Summary: How to turn a video into a boomerang?
+How to boomerang an existing video on Instagram?
+Read this post to learn 5 easy ways to boomerang an existing video.
+If you want to add music, visual effects, or make other edits to level up your boomerang, try out the beginner-friendly video editor - VideoProc Vlogger for free.

 Since the option like Upload to access your photos is still absent, there is no way to loop video back and forth on Instagram so far.
-No worry, however, as we have found 5 different but efficient ways to boomerang from existing video on your iPhone and other devices.
+No worry, however, as we have found 5 easy yet proven ways to boomerang from existing video on your iPhone and other devices.
 Keep reading to know the detailed steps.

 How to Boomerang an Existing Video on Boomerang Videos Maker